azainab/androidTFDetect/README.md

 Installation:

     $ python3 setup.py build_ext –inplace
-# Have a look at its options
+-Have a look at its options
     $ ./flow –h
-#One needs to install python using brew so we can link it
+-One needs to install python using brew so we can link it
     $ brew install python
     $ export PATH=/usr/local/bin:/usr/local/sbin:~/bin:$PATH
     $ brew link python
-#go ahead with the next steps
+-go ahead with the next steps
     $ ./flow --model cfg/v1/yolo-tiny.cfg --load bin/yolo-tiny.weights

 Note: The website has mentioned the names of the files which are not in the package.
 Make sure to have the files in the right path before you run.